John Dandola

 • Speaking of time, you always seem to be juggling several projects at once.
 Is there anything else brewing?

 • "Exposed" seems an operative word.
-Can you give any hints?
+Your

 J.D.: Fiction has a long history of shedding light onto social, industrial, political, and educational ills.
 Readers can sense if something is true.
 But always remember that no matter how accurate the background or no matter how good the cause, I do not allow it to get in the way of the mystery plotline.
+That said, some of the antics I've witnessed firsthand in my own school system are so absolutely astonishing that I'm sure this can't be the only place it's happening and that needs to be addressed.

-• You don't seem to avoid much in subject matter but are there any situations you try to avoid in your personal life?
+You don't seem to avoid much in subject matter but are there any situations you try to avoid in your personal life?

 J.D.: Confrontations during booksignings.
 Because my book settings are so regional, it is often the case that a person or two show up to hate me as an author because they had an idea for a similar book set in the same place but either didn't pursue it or found out how extraordinarily difficult it is to write a book let alone get it published.
 I, as the author, become the target of their frustrations.